markpinero/amuse-vue-js-challenge/README.md

 - A sample JSON API response payload is available in this repo for your reference.
 - All image urls should prefixed with https://res.cloudinary.com/amusenow/w_auto,c_scale/
 - All product urls should be prefixed with https://amuse.com
+- More information about Cloudinary transformations is available here https://cloudinary.com/documentation/image_transformations

 Your implementation will be judged on design, using VueJS best practices and implementation of the features listed above.